Upgrading Cumulus Linux

 Package Upgrade

-When you use package upgrade to upgrade your switch, configuration data stays in place during the upgrade.
+When you use package upgrade to upgrade the switch, configuration data stays in place during the upgrade.
 If the new release updates a previously changed configuration file, the upgrade process prompts you to either specify the version you want to use or evaluate the differences.

-Before you upgrade, run the sudo df -h command to show how much disk space you are currently using on the switch.
+• To upgrade from Cumulus Linux 5.9 or 5.10 to Cumulus Linux 5.11, you need 0.8GB of free disk space.
+Before you upgrade, run the NVUE nv show system disk usage command or the Linux sudo df -h command to show how much disk space you are currently using on the switch.

-cumulus@switch:~$ sudo df -h
+cumulus@switch:~$ sudo nano /etc/apt/sources.list

-To upgrade the switch using package upgrade:
+To upgrade the switch with package upgrade:

 1. Back up the configurations from the switch.